43615/dcim/README.md

 - The default value when saving or loading uninitialized array objects is the number 0.
 This fixes the issue with `123d:ala`.
 - The `!` command for executing OS commands is replaced with `\`, which pops and runs a string.
 ## Number input changes
-- Both the input and output bases are now in the range 2-36 (inclusive).
+- For normal input, the input base is now in range 2-36 (inclusive).
 - Capital A-F are no longer used for number input in the normal way, base-11+ numbers now need to be escaped with `'`.
 This change frees up A-F to be used as commands and allows for bases over 16.
   - Example: `'_123orletters.ANYCASE789` (ends on any character that doesn't continue the number, space recommended).
 - Digits too high for the input base (such as `'G` when base is 16) are not parsed, but always cause an error message instead.
 - Exponential/scientific notation shorthand: `<a>@<b>` is equivalent to `<a>I{<b>}^*`, but is easier to input and might avoid rounding errors. '@' replaces the traditional 'e'/'E' to work with all input bases.
 The exponent must be a decimal integer and is applied to the input base.
 If no mantissa is provided, 1 is assumed (`1@123`=`@123`).
 ## Precision and number output changes
+- Numbers are output the normal way if output base is in range 2-36 (inclusive).
 - The precision parameter has been split into output precision (`k`/`K`) and working/mantissa precision (`w`/`W`).
 - Output precision now applies correctly regardless of output base.
 - If output precision is negative (new default: -1), numbers are printed with enough precision to be exact (reproducible by inputting what's printed).